 About 10% of people who are struck by lightning die because the heart stops beating and breathing stops.

-In some people who survive severe lightning injury, an electrocardiogram Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more is done to monitor the heartbeat, and blood or imaging tests are needed.
+In some people who survive severe lightning injury, an electrocardiogram Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more is done to monitor the heartbeat, and blood or imaging tests are needed.

 Once the person is resuscitated, burns and other injuries are treated.

 Lightning delivers a massive electrical pulse over a fraction of a millisecond.
 Electrical current passing through the body generates heat, which burns and destroys tissues.
 Burns can affect skin and sometimes internal tissues.
 The brief duration of the exposure frequently limits the damage to the outer layer of skin.
 In addition, lightning is much less likely to cause internal burns than electrical injuries Electrical Injuries An electrical injury occurs when a current passes through the body, interfering with the function of an internal organ or sometimes burning tissue.
 Often the main symptom is a skin burn, but... read more from generated electricity.
 However, it can kill a person by instantaneously short-circuiting the heart.
 Lightning can also damage the nervous system, including the brain, causing seizures Seizure Disorders In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
 Many people have unusual sensations just before a seizure... read more , loss of consciousness Fainting Light-headedness (near syncope) is a sense that one is about to faint.
 Fainting (syncope) is a sudden, brief loss of consciousness during which the person falls to the ground or slumps in a... read more , or other abnormalities.